“‘Is the LORD among us or not?’”

 In the mean time, at least we should say this: that it is not enough for us to encourage respect for creation and creatures simply on the grounds of good stewardship and the wise use of resources, although of course there is sense in that.
 It is not even enough to encourage such respect on the grounds of common decency: that we are surrounded by sentient creatures who are capable of suffering and we have no right to augment that suffering for our amusement, although that also is true.
 But here we are faced with something deeper.
 And the Scriptures make that clear, if we will listen to them.

 To be sure, the Scriptures were written by human beings and tell in particular a story of God’s relationship with humanity.
 To that extent therefore their narrative is centered on humanity.
 But again and again they remind us that this narrative is only part of a much greater narrative that involves all being.
 The Word, St. John tells us in his opening and definitive statement, “became flesh” (1:14).
-He does not say that the Word became Jewish, which would have been true.
+He does not say that the Word became Jewish, which would, according to his testimony, have been true.
 Nor does he say that the Word became human, which would also have been true.
 But he says, “the Word became flesh (sarx)”—and thereby indicates that it is not only Israel nor even humankind that is consecrated by the fullness of divine indwelling, but flesh—matter, dust, dirt, the stuff of earth and solar systems and galaxies and the universe.
 “In him all things hold together” (Col. 1:17 cf. Heb.
 1:3a): in the consecration of an atom, the universe is consecrated.
 So St. Paul, who sees God in Christ “reconciling the world to himself” (2 Cor.
 5.19), is also clear that he envisages that reconciliation for the entire created order: “for the creation itself will be set free from its bondage to decay and will obtain the freedom of the glory of the children of God” (Rom.
 8:21, cf. Col. 1.20).
 Hence the church, according to the Letter to the Ephesians, while it is the new Temple, Christ’s body, is not to be understood as being those things apart from or in contra distinction to God’s good pleasure “to sum up all things in Christ, things in the heavens and things on the earth” (1:10).

 “As for me,” Pierre Teilhard de Chardin says to God in his prayer The Hymn of the Universe, “if I could not believe that your real Presence animates and makes tractable and enkindles even the very least of the energies which invade me or brush past me, would I not die of cold?”
-Someone says to me, “What a marvelous sensitivity to God’s presence this man had!”
+Someone says to me, “What a marvelous sensitivity to God’s presence in all things this man had!”
 Had he?
 Or is it not rather the case that we are marvelously insensitive?